Multi-modal Misinformation Detection: Approaches, Challenges and Opportunities: Multi-modal model study

-In resent years, Graph Neural Networks (GNNs) have been successfully exploited for fake news detection ~\cite{GNNfakenews1,GNNfakenews2,GNNfakenews3}, thereby they have caught researchers' attentions for multi-modal misinformation detection task as well.
-In this category of deep learning solutions, article content e.g., text, image etc. are represented by graphs and then graph neural networks are used to extract the semantic-level features.
-For instance, Wang et al. construct a graph for each social media post based on the point-wise mutual information (PMI) score of pairs of words, extracted objects in visual content and knowledge concept through knowledge distillation.
-Then, utilize a Knowledge-driven Multi-modal Graph Convolutional Network (KMGCN) which extracts the multi-modal representation of each post through Graph convolutional networks~\cite{KMGCN_Wang_2020}.
-Another GCN based model is GAME-ON~\cite{GAME-ON_Dhawan2022} which represents each news with uni-modal visual and textual graphs and then project them into a common space.
-To capture multi-modal representations, Game-on applies a graph attention layer on a multi-modal graph generated out of modality graphs.
+For instance, Wang et al. construct a graph for each social media post based on the point-wise mutual information (PMI) score of pairs of words, extracted objects in visual content, and knowledge concepts through knowledge distillation.
+They then utilize a Knowledge-driven Multi-modal Graph Convolutional Network (KMGCN) which extracts the multi-modal representation of each post through graph convolutional networks~\cite{KMGCN_Wang_2020}.

+Another GCN-based model is GAME-ON~\cite{GAME-ON_Dhawan2022}, which represents each news item with uni-modal visual and textual graphs and then projects them into a common space.
+To capture multi-modal representations, GAME-ON applies a graph attention layer on a multi-modal graph generated out of modality graphs.

-\subsubsection{Cross-modal discordance-aware architectures}
+\subsubsection{Cross-modal Discordance-aware Architectures}

+In the previously discussed categories, deep learning models are employed to merge different modalities to create distinguishing representations.
+However, in this category, deep learning architectures are tailored to address identified discrepancies between modalities.
+The idea is that fabricating either modality will cause dissonance between them, leading to misrepresented, misinterpreted, and misleading news.
+Therefore, subtle cross-modal discordance clues can be identified and learned by customized architectures.
+Consequently, methods utilizing ``contrastive learning'' or Contrastive Language-Image Pre-Training (CLIP) based architectures~\cite{10096771,Jiang2023SimilarityAwareMP} may fall into this category.

+In many cases, fake news propagators use irrelevant modalities (e.g., image, video, audio, etc.) for false statements to attract readers’ attention.
+Thus, the similarity of text to other modalities (e.g., image, audio, etc.) is a cue for measuring the credibility of a news article.

+With that said, Zhou et al.~\cite{Zhou2020SAFESM} propose SAFE, a Similarity-Aware Multi-Modal Fake News Detection framework by defining the relevance between news textual and visual information using a modified cosine similarity.

+Similarly, Giachanou et al. propose a multi-image system that combines textual, visual, and semantic information~\cite{DSAA'20_Giachanou_Multi-image}.
+The semantic representation refers to the text-image similarity calculated using the cosine similarity between the title and image tag embeddings.

+In another work, Singhal et al.~\cite{MMAsia'21_Singhal_Inter-Modality} develop an inter-modality discordance-based fake news detector which learns discriminating features and employs a modified version of contrastive loss that explores the inter-modality discordance.